-This is undoubtedly an important one for everybody, and not just for busy moms alone.
+This is undoubtedly important for everybody, not just for busy moms alone.
 Learning to say no to specific requests from people is an obvious time management tip.
 It is not going to be as easy as you think.
 Mothers often encounter several different requests that are worthy of their time and attention.
 Of course, saying no to such requests will often disappoint the person asking.
 The issue, however, is that saying yes too much can put us in a tight corner of not being able to finish all or to do them correctly.
 And, of course, we will be disappointing those people we love even more when we fail to handle their requests after agreeing to.
-That’s the main reason why it is essential to check your priorities out and learn to say no to some demands that are limited to a particular time but are not necessary.
+That’s the main reason it is essential to check your priorities out and learn to say no to some demands that are limited to a particular time but are unnecessary.

 Learn To Take Shortcuts

 Shortcuts are not always necessarily a bad thing as some people imagine.
 Sometimes, they are your easiest shot to being efficient.
 If it is possible to get pre-cut vegetables for dinner, then why not?
 If you can afford a few appliances that would help to make kitchen work easier and better, then do it.
 If you are a career mom, then why not?
 You can also find a few shortcuts to do office work, and that too would greatly help.
 Hire a paper writing service, for instance, to handle some office paperwork for you, or get an assistant if you can afford one, to help get more straightforward works done, while you turn your focus to other things you should do.